hpshelton/hpshelton.github.io/_posts/2024/2024-10-11-conservatives-must-resist-muskification.md

 - efficiency
 - elon musk
 ---
-<blockquote>But the deeper problem with making Musk the face of government “efficiency” is that efficiency is not an end unto itself.
-How well government operates is one question—an important one.
-But what government is for is a very different question.</blockquote>
+<blockquote>But the deeper problem with making Musk the face of government "efficiency" is that efficiency is not an end unto itself.
+How <i>well</i> government operates is one question — an important one.
+But what government is <i>for</i> is a very different question.</blockquote>